t-chuang/pic16project/README.md

 ### Description of demo file

-The demo file is in the form of a Jupyter notebook.
-Individual code cells can be run and markdown cells contain explanations of the code.
+The demo file is in the form of a Jupyter notebook under the "python_codebase" folder.
+To start, open "demo.ipynb" under the "python_codebase" folder and restart the kernel and runall to get all necessary imports and variables.
+From there, individual code cells can be run and markdown cells contain explanations of the code.

 The process of creating our model occurs step by step to take the data to form a decision tree.

 Below is a preview of the data we will be working with.